KDE/kdesignerplugin/README.md

 section

     [FooView]
-    IncludeFile=fooview.h
+    IncludeFile=fooviewwidget.h
     ImplClass=FooViewPreview
     Group=Views (Foo)

-IncludeFile specifies the header file for the widget (not necessary if it is included in one of the global Includes files).

-The implementation of every method of QDesignerCustomWidgetInterface can be set using options similar to the Group entry in the above example, which causes the group() method to return "Views (Foo)", for example.
+The implementation of every method of QDesignerCustomWidgetInterface can be controlled using options similar to the Group entry in the above example, which causes the group() method to return "Views (Foo)".

 kgendesignerplugin attempts to pick sensible defaults for these values:

+- IncludeFile: would default to "fooview.h" if it were omitted from the example
 - Group: defaults to the value of the -g option passed to kgendesignerplugin, which itself defaults to "Custom"
-- ToolTip: defaults to "FooView Widget" in the above example
+- ToolTip: defaults to "FooView Widget" in the example
-- WhatsThis: defaults to "FooView Widget" in the above example
+- WhatsThis: defaults to "FooView Widget" in the example
 - IsContainer: defaults to false
 - CreateWidget: defaults to `return new ImplClass ConstructorArgs` where ImplClass and ConstructorArgs are entries (see below)